vgaming/wesnoth_upload/README.md

 * Make sure you didn't forget to check your Lua code before doing a release (`luacheck`)
 * Make sure you didn't forget to `git tag` each release you make.
 Otherwise you won't remember what you had in release X.Y.Z after a few days/hours/releases.
 * Start wesnoth-1.12, open add-ons, find your add-on, click upload.
-* If you use wesnoth-1.13, do all of the steps above for this wesnoth version.
+* If you also use wesnoth-1.13, repeat it once again.

 ## How does it work